-Then, you can type inside the tooltip (just the same way as modal type step).
+Then, you can type inside the tooltip (just the same way as the Modal type step).

-Below, we choose to proceed to the next step by clicking on (requisite) Button.
+Below, we choose to proceed to the next step by clicking on the Requisite Button.

 *If we had selected the Element, we'd proceed to the next step by clicking on the highlighted area, meaning, Users Tab.

 Save and Preview your step.
 Click on Back to create the third step.